 Medical malpractice occurs when a medical professional, facility or hospital fails to provide adequate treatment to a patient that results in personal injury or wrongful death.
-A doctor, nurse, medical technician, psychiatrist, dentist, hospital, clinic, or other health care provider can be held accountable.
-While a medical professional cannot guarantee the cure of or successful outcome from treatment, they must provide care that meets the standard of good medical practice in that specialty.
+A doctor, nurse, medical technician, psychiatrist, dentist, hospital, clinic or other health care provider can be held accountable.
+While a medical professional cannot guarantee a cure or a successful outcome from treatment, they must provide care that meets the standard of good medical practice.
 Has your doctor neglected to provide you with this standard of care?
 Contact our experienced New York attorneys today.

-A recent study by Health grades found that a significant number of deaths in hospitals were due to preventable medical errors.
-In a 2006 study by the National Academy of Science, researchers found that one of the most common preventable medical errors is medication errors, which harm 1.5 million people each year.
-However, there are many different types of Medical Malpractice cases that can also include: improper diagnosis, failure to diagnose, medication errors, surgical errors, unsanitary medical instruments, failure to advise of a diagnosis, lack of informed consent, or improperly prescribing a drug.
-If you, a family member or a friend have suffered an injury or illness as result of medical neglect call Dervishi Law Group, P.C. at 718-619-4525 , (917) 300-0797 or 212-235-1447 to speak with a New York Medical Malpractice Lawyer now or fill out the Free Medical Malpractice Case Evaluation form.
+A recent study by Healthgrades found that a significant number of deaths in hospitals were due to preventable medical errors.
+In a 2006 study by the National Academy of Science, researchers found that one of the most common preventable medical errors are medication errors, which harm 1.5 million people every year.
+However, there are many different types of Medical Malpractice cases including improper diagnosis, failure to diagnose, medication errors, surgical errors, unsanitary medical instruments, failure to advise of a diagnosis, lack of informed consent or improperly prescribing a drug.
+If you, a family member or a friend have suffered an injury or illness as a result of medical neglect, call Dervishi Law Group, P.C. at 718-619-4525 , (917) 300-0797 or 212-235-1447 to speak with a New York Medical Malpractice Lawyer now or fill out the free Medical Malpractice Case Evaluation form.